-Whether it’s the cat walking over the keyboard, the toddler pressing random keys, or simply the slip of a finger, the result can be part of Lightroom’s interface going missing.
-These are the most frequent mishaps:
+Whether the cat walked over the keyboard, the toddler pressed random keys, or simply, the result can be part of Lightroom’s interface going missing.

 The minimize/maximize/close buttons are gone!

-If the window buttons at the top of the screen are missing, and you can no longer move the Lightroom window around, you’re in one of the full screen modes.
+If the window buttons at the top of the screen are missing, and you can no longer move the Lightroom window around, you’re in one of the full-screen modes.
 Press Ctrl-Alt-F (Windows) / Cmd-Opt-F (Mac), or to go Window menu > Screen Mode > Normal.

 Everything’s gone black!